 Chapter 65 begins with, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
 Initially, I thought of old referred to people, e.g., parents, politicians, preachers, gurus.
-On the other hand, these people often seem hoodwinked by their own paradigm, so to speak.
-As a result, I now feel of old refers more candidly to Nature itself.
+On the other hand, these people are often?… usually?… always?… hoodwinked by their own set of beliefs.
+As a result, I feel now that of old plainly refers to Nature herself.
 What is more of old than Nature?
 Nature and her co-conspirator, biology, hoodwink living things to do their living.

 Fishing offers a useful example of how one might partly avoid Nature’s hoodwinking hooks.
-Consider the story of the wise old lake bass that no fisherman can hook.
-It is old and wise because it learned that the bait was a hoodwink, and thus avoided the hook from then on.
-“Once bitten, twice shy”, as they say.
-The fish in the frying pan is the one that, blinded by its hungry desire didn’t learn and ended up hooked.
+Consider the wise old lake bass that no fisherman can ever hook.
+That’s because that fish quickly learned that the bait was a hoodwink, and so avoided the hook from then on… “Once bitten, twice shy”.
+The fish in the frying pan is the one, blinded by hungry desire, didn’t learn and ended up hooked.

-Do fish desire?
+So, do fish desire?
 That depends on what desire means.
-I boil the nature of desire down this way: Desire = need + thought (1).
-Fish don’t think, so it is only their need that drives them to take the bait.
-In fact, need is the urgent visceral emotion that pushes both fish and us to act.
+Upon scrutiny, desire looks like this: Desire = need + thought (1).
+Fish don’t think, so it is only their need to eat that drives them to take the bait.
+In fact, need is the urgent visceral emotion that pushes both fish and us to act… to take the ‘baits’ in life.
 Thinking is where fish and we part company.
-Thought enables us to project our emotions into a future, or carry them along from a past in the form of stories we tell and retell others and ourselves.
+Thought enables us to project our emotions (primarily needs and fears) into a future, or carry them along from a past in the form of stories we tell and retell others and ourselves.

-To sum it up: The bio-hoodwink refers to the underlying biology that drives life, via need and fear, to survive.
-The complex nervous systems of “higher” animals have a more acute sense of need and fear.
-The human mind notices the outcomes of these drivers (need and fear), and this creates the mental impression “I” controls the actions.
-Voilà: the mind is hooked.
-In fact, need and fear — biology — are behind the wheel.
-This is similar to the impression of personal power and control people get when riding a motorcycle, a wave, or a horse.
+To sum it up: The bio-hoodwink refers to the underlying biology that drives life, via need and fear (2), to survive.
+In addition, the complex nervous systems of “higher” animals have a more acute sense of need and fear.
+In our case, the mind notices the outcomes of these biological drives (need and fear).
+This produces an illusion of self that imagines it controls action.
+Voilà: we are naturally hoodwinked into believing we are in control.
+In fact, biology runs the show.
+This is similar to the impression of personal power and control people get when riding a motorcycle, a horse, or surfing a wave.

-Biology hoodwinks all life by giving it the impression that (A) it will live forever, and (B) responding to need and fear will guarantee survival.
-Thinking intensifies this impression and causes undue stress.
-The obvious question now: How can we avoid taking the bait and ending up like dead fish?
-Obviously, we need to distrust the promises our thoughts make, and the ensuing rationalizations into which we talk ourselves.
+Biology hoodwinks all life by giving it the sense that (A) it will live “forever”, and (B) responding to need and fear always guarantees survival.
+Thinking merely intensifies this impression.
+We clearly we need to distrust the thinking side of this enough to avoid taking the bait and being repeatedly hooked by our own rationalizations.

 To know yet to think that one does not know is best;